Stocks rise as Wall Streets adds to its strong recent run

 NEW YORK (AP) — Stocks are ticking higher Monday to add a bit more to Wall Street's newfound strength.

-The S&P 500 was 0.6% higher in midday trading after coming off its first winning week in the last four.
-The Dow Jones Industrial Average was up 85 points, or 0.3%, at 33,476, as of 11:30 a.m.
-Eastern time, while the Nasdaq composite was 0.9% higher.
+The S&P 500 was 0.4% higher in afternoon trading after coming off its first winning week in the last four.
+The Dow Jones Industrial Average was up 77 points, or 0.2%, at 33,466, as of 1:24 p.m.
+Eastern time, while the Nasdaq composite was 0.5% higher.

 The stock market has found some footing over the last week after a roller-coaster start to the year where a swift rise gave way to a sharp tumble.
 At the center of it all has been high inflation and expectations for what the Federal Reserve will do about it.